Ying Da: Career

 In 2011, he had a supporting role in the horror thriller film The Devil Inside Me.
 The film was directed by Zhang Qi and starred Tony Leung Ka-fai, Kelly Lin, Huang Weide and Anya Wu.
 He had a minor role in the romantic comedy Dear Enemy, which starred Xu Jinglei, Stanley Huang, Gigi Leung, Aarif Rahman, Christy Chung, Michael Wong, and Zhao Baogang.

 In 2012, he played Mr. Ming, the lead role in Hu Qiang's You and Me, costarring Tarcy Su and Jeff Chang.
 He was nominated for Golden Lotus Award for Best Actor at the 2nd Macau International Movie Festival.

 In 2014, Ying Da played the lead role in the comedy film Hot Blood Band, alongside Chen Xiang, Leon Dai, Anthony Wong, Kathy Chow and Cai Ming.

 Personal life

 Ying Da has married three times.
-His first wife was his university alumni at Peking University, they married in 1985 and divorced in 1987.
+His first wife was his university alumni at Peking University Ge Xin, they married in 1985 and divorced in 1987.